tayler-erbe/Legislative-Network-Graphs/README.md

 Standardized Category Graphs
 Visualize all bills grouped into normalized policy categories, highlighting which aspects of university operations are being targeted and how frequently.

 These graphs provide an at-a-glance way to explore legislative intent, impact pathways, and beneficiary patterns across the Illinois legislative landscape.
-Let me know if you'd like this even shorter or adapted to a README intro paragraph.

-You said: